 Allow users to authenticate against the LDAP server in UseResponse (Microsoft's Active Directory Server, OpenLDAP, etc) of your choice, in addition to standard UseResponse authentication methods.

-LDAP is not in the core of the system and is available in Enterprise package
+LDAP is not in the core of the system and is available in the Enterprise package

 Basic LDAP Settings

-Go to Administration » Login Plus » Single Sign-On and enable LDAP method.
+Go to Administration » Applications and enable Single Sign-On.
+Then click Settings and select the LDAP method.

-If you are going to use system only internally within your company, set the option to use only SSO authentication.
-This would show up LDAP login form without option to register in community.
+If you are going to use the system only internally within your company, set the option to use only SSO authentication.
+This would show up LDAP login form without the option to register in the community.

-Each time new user logs in against LDAP server, UseResponse internal account is created.
+Each time a new user logs in against the LDAP server, UseResponse internal account is created.
 To eliminate sending internal registration credentials, Disable Registration Email.

-Other basic settings includes connection to your LDAP server:
+Other basic settings include connection to your LDAP server:

 - BaseDN - Base Distinguished Name for your Active Directory with default value dc=localhost;

-You can always test connection to your LDAP server with saved settings.
-Click on "Test Connection" and enter username and password of any user on your LDAP server.
+You can always test the connection to your LDAP server with saved settings.
+Click "Test Connection" and enter the username and password of any user on your LDAP server.

-In order to use LDAP authentication method, you need PHP extention - "php_ldap" to be installed on the server
+In order to use LDAP authentication method, you need PHP extension - "php_ldap" to be installed on the server

 Advanced LDAP Settings